What is Autocratic Leadership? – Definition, Characteristics, and Examples

 Since their core power of managerial practices is authority and autocracy, it becomes limited.

-Even with all the good they do or can do often go hamstrung by the very rigid structure they’ve created for themselves.
+Even with all the good they do or can do, they often go hamstrung by the rigid structure they’ve created.

 It is not their core policy that makes them ineffective in some ways but the lack of flexibility in their ways of operating.